-TURKISH EXHIBITION AND MU-SEUM, HYDE PARK CORNER.-Ten Months having been devoted to the most elaborate preparation and careful arrangement for this superb and unique Collection of Models from Life, Illustrating the Turkish Nation, "Past and Present," realised by Correct Costume, including every minute detail of Arms, &c., is now completed, and Exhibited at the ST. GEORGE'S GALLERY, HYDE PARK CORNER PICCADILLY.-OPEN DAILY, from 11 a.m. to 10 p.m., with the exception of Saturday, when it will be closed at 6 p.m.
+TURKISH EXHIBITION AND MU-SEUM, HYDE PARK CORNER.-Ten Months having been devoted to the most elaborate preparation and careful arrangement for this superb and unique Collection of Models from Life, Illustrating the Turkish Nation, "Past and Present," realised by Correct Costume, including every minute detail of Arms, &c., is now completed, and Ex-hibited at the ST. GEORGE'S GALLERY, HYDE PARK CORNER PICCADILLY.-OPEN DAILY, from 11 a.m. to 10 nm., with the exception of Saturday, when it will be 10 p.m., with the exception of Saturday, when it will be closed at 6 p.m.